WDON (AM): Spanish-language programming (1981–present)

 WDON changed its call sign to WMDO on September 8, 1981.
 Nearly two weeks later on September 24, California-based Lotus Communications purchased WMDO for $700,000.
 On December 14 that year, WMDO launched a full-time Spanish language format branded "Radio Mundo".
 It featured news, public service announcements, and music targeted towards Central and South American immigrants in the Washington area. which was later co-owned by Los Cerezos Television Company with the Washington market's first Univision television station (which is now WMDO-CD).

 In 1997, WMDO news anchor Alejandro Carrasco leased the station; the call letters changed to WACA on June 13.
-Carrasco later moved to WACA in Laurel, rising to be general manager, and then returned to WACA to begin a 30-minute morning show, Calentando la Mañana (Heating Up the Morning), in 1987.
+Carrasco later moved to WILC in Laurel, rising to be general manager, and then returned to WACA to begin a 30-minute morning show, Calentando la Mañana (Heating Up the Morning), in 1987.
 After the lease expired, Carrasco bought WMDO in 2000 for $2.7 million, naming it "Radio América".

 In 2019, Carrasco purchased the 900 kHz facility and moved Radio América programming there.
 WACA was leased out that January and switched to Spanish-language Christian programming as Vida en Abundancia.
 In 2021, Renovación Media Group, headed by Father Roberto Cortés Campos, purchased the station for $700,000; the WACA call letters moved to 900 upon the consummation of the sale, and the WDON call letters returned to Wheaton for the first time in 40 years.